I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 4. Sardines (and Other Fatty Fish)

 Sardines are great because, as a small fish lower down the food chain, they are far less likely to be contaminated with toxins that will make your adrenal problems worse, not better.
+And research has shown that they can help to balance hormones and improve oxidative stress.
 Fatty fish in general is a great addition to your diet because of the omega-3 fatty acids they contain.
 So if you don’t like sardines, opt for wild-caught salmon, mackerel or tuna.

 5. Vegetables (Just Avoid the Starchy Ones)